paolomorettin/paolomorettin.github.io/_pages/pfv4wmi.md

 My perspective is property/model-agnostic, trying to unify the problem under a single formalism.
-By identifying the factors that hider the verification I hope to develop more scalable analysis techniques, as well as novel ML models that are more easily verifiable.
+By identifying the factors that hinder the verification I hope to develop more scalable analysis techniques, as well as novel ML models that are more easily verifiable.